viliuspas/MusicPlayer/README.md

     WavComposition plays wav files.
 Use play() method to play songs.
 By using method setSongLengthInSeconds(int length) it is possible to change the desired length of the song.
 If this method is not used, the class sets the length of the song the default play length.

+Additional notes:
-This project is still a work in progress and is set to have a lot more features.
+1. This project is still a work in progress and is set to have a lot more features.
+2. Lack of comments.